uta666XYZ/LastEpochBuilding/README.md

 For linux, there may be a native support in the future but for now it runs fine with wine

 ## Roadmap
+* Legendary items (for offline import)
+* Ailments and Dot support
+* Blessings support
 * Have a selected skill dps correctly computed
 * Work on other stats (ward, ...)
 * Work on other skills ...

 ## Features to be (possibly) automated from game files extracts
-* Passive tree and skills sprites and relative positions
+* Passive tree and skills sprites
 * Any incorrect display names
 * Item sprites
 * Some stats formula data may be extracted